-Historic items with close connections to the history of Plas Glyn-y-Weddw have been placed on display at the gallery with the help of funding from the Welsh Museums Federation.
+Historic items with close connections to the history of Plas Glyn-y-Weddw have been placed on display in the gallery with the help of funding from the Welsh Museums Federation.

-A portrait of Sir Thomas Love Duncombe Jones Parry, a walking stick belonging to him and a print of coat of arms connected to the Madryn family are exhibited at the grade 2* listed mansion which houses a vibrant arts centre and situated on the Llŷn peninsula in north Wales.
+A portrait of Sir Thomas Love Duncombe Jones Parry, a walking stick presented to him and a print of coat of arms connected to the Madryn family are exhibited in our museum spaces on the first floor.

-A colourful character and staunch supporter of the Welsh language and culture, he served as Member of Parliament for Caernarfonshire between 1868 and 1874, he was MP for the Borough of Caernarfon from 1882 until 1886.
+A colourful character and staunch supporter of the Welsh language and culture, he served as Member of Parliament for Caernarfonshire between 1868 and 1874 and MP for the Borough of Caernarfon from 1882 until 1886.
 He was made a baronet by Prime Minister Gladstone for his services to the Liberal Party.